Nebraska Revised Statute 50-1205

 (7) Inspect and examine, or approve the inspection and examination of, the records and documents of any agency as a part of a performance audit or preaudit inquiry;

 (15) Approve or reject, within the budgetary limits of the office, contracts to retain consultants to assist with performance audits requiring specialized knowledge or expertise.
-Requests for consultant contracts shall be approved by the Legislative Auditor and presented to the Legislative Performance Audit Committee by the Legislative Auditor.
+Requests for consultant contracts shall be approved by the Legislative Auditor and presented to the committee by the Legislative Auditor.
 A majority vote shall be required to approve consultant contract requests.
 For purposes of section 50-1213, subsection (11) of section 77-2711, and subsections (10) through (13) of section 77-27,119, any consultant retained to assist with a performance audit or preaudit inquiry shall be considered an employee of the office during the course of the contract; and

 (16) At its discretion, and with the agreement of the Auditor of Public Accounts, conduct joint fiscal or performance audits with the Auditor of Public Accounts.
 The details of any joint audit shall be agreed upon in writing by the committee and the Auditor of Public Accounts.